frenck/spook/documentation/conditions.md

 ## Triggered by a user

-Passes when a person is behind what set this off, rather than a schedule, a template, or an integration acting on its own. _#whodunnit_
+Passes when a person is behind what set this off, rather than a schedule, the sun, or an integration acting on its own. _#whodunnit_

 `spook.triggered_by_user`, [documentation](other-features#triggered-by-a-user) 📚